udexon/PhosWeb/PhosWeb_UI.md

 ## From "No Code" Platforms to "Search Post Chat Pay": How Users and Developers may collaborate in Hybrid Free Software Start-up (HFSS) Ventures using PhosWeb

+Hybrid Free Software Start-up (HFSS) is more than just a start up project making use of free software or open source project.

+We are creating the next generation free software technologies (Free Software Revolution 2.0) that are:
+- available freely to all participants, not just programmers, but non-programmer experts in ANY FIELD
+- scalable and monetizable &mdash; that is different from technologies in Free Software Revolution 1.0, where they are only available for free, exploited by giant corporations, but NEVER rewarding fairly to the free software contributors.

 1. PhosWeb differs from conventional web development in: